pitchday/white-paper/README.md

 ## Abstract

-The Pitchday is a network which allows anyone to collaborate, support and contribute to other participants securely in a decentralized way.
-Where ownership is immutable and contribution is rewarded through a blockchain based smart contract system.
+Pitchday is a network which allows anyone to collaborate, support and contribute to other participants' projects securely in a decentralized way.
+On Pitchday, ownership is immutable and contribution is rewarded through a blockchain based smart contract system.

 The Pitchday Token (PDT) is the transport for each transaction within the network and between each participant.
 Allowing them to freely share information, exchange value peer-to-peer.
 It enables compensation between the system and between users of the system.
 It allows autonomous voting.